Study Abroad FAQs

 - Identification tags with your contact information on them, attached both outside and inside your checked bags and carry-on bags

 There are inexpensive items you can purchase at your destination.
 Consider buying items like shampoo, soap, sheets, towels, an umbrella and film while on your program.
-Hairdryers and curling irons are best purchased abroad because the voltage conversion will destroy your appliance – just buy a cheap one when you get there.
+Hairdryers and curling irons are best purchased abroad because the voltage conversion may destroy your appliance - just buy a cheap one when you get there.

 - Will I get credit for classes abroad?